-I'LL BE HOME FOR CHRISTMAS - July 25 and 26
+I'LL BE HOME FOR CHRISTMAS NEW YORK AUDITIONS - August 4

 To receive alerts for upcoming productions, send an email including your name and phone number to firstname.lastname@example.org

 - Please do not contact the production staff to schedule an appointment

 - A current headshot and résumé are required

 - Audio and video submissions will not be considered

 - Equity members must have a current equity ID card

 - Individuals of all ethnic and cultural backgrounds are encouraged to audition for all roles

 - To schedule or inquire about an audition, please call the Arvada Center Box Office at 720-898-7200